 Search is another key feature for e-commerce sites.
 Tasks in this area involve the creation of product-specific search, customization of the built-in Lucene-based search, as well as configuration of search indexing, facets and filtering.

 For instance, create catalog-specific filtering by defining the type of entries to include in the search.
-You can also extend the search by replacing the search provider with Solr (included), or Episerver Find (requires additional license), to add more powerful search features.
+You can also extend the search by replacing the search provider with Solr (included), or Episerver Search & Navigation (formerly Find) (requires additional license), to add more powerful search features.

 Warehouses and inventories are examples of components for which information is typically retrieved from external systems and displayed for related items in Commerce.
 Tasks in this area may involve creating a list of warehouses, getting inventories per warehouse, and picking up catalog entries from a warehouse and adding them to a shopping cart.
 Episerver Commerce has an IOC provider model for warehouses, a warehouse inventory listing, and the warehouse retrieval service.